L0rdB43lish/HTB-Meow/README.md

 4. What tool do we use to test our connection to the target with an ICMP echo request?
 	`ping`

 To verify connectivity with the target machine, I used the `ping` command, which sends ICMP echo requests.
-This is a simple and effective way to confirm that the target os reachable and responsive on the network.
+This is a simple and effective way to confirm that the target is reachable and responsive on the network.
 ![image](https://github.com/L0rdB43lish/HTB-Meow/blob/33d909568646a528916c984d9d80835b98e6c371/Files/Captura%20de%20tela%202025-05-09%20174108.png)

  5. What is the name of the most common tool for finding open ports on a target?